SkylineCommunications/dataminer-docs/connector-help/connector_help/Ciena_5160_Service_Aggregation_Switch.md

 ## About

-This driver is used to establish comunication between Skyline' Dataminer Software and the Ciena 5160 Service Aggregation Switch.
+This driver is used to establish communication between Skyline's DatMminer Software and the Ciena 5160 Service Aggregation Switch.

-The comunication with this device is established via SNMPv2.
+The communication with this device is established via SNMPv2.

-This driver supports features accross all device layers.
+This driver supports features across all device layers.

 ### Ranges of the driver